 How to Get Data from Excel to Power BI

-Before we get started, Let us see the data present in the Sales By Country Excel File.
-From the below screenshot, you can see that the First row has the Column names
+Before we get started, let us see the data present in the Sales By Country Excel File.
+From the screenshot below, you can see that the First row has the Column names.

 If you haven’t started the Power BI Desktop yet, Double click on the Power BI desktop to open.
-Once it is open, it looks like below screenshot.
-Please click on the Get Data hyperlink
+Once it is open, it looks like the screenshot below.
+Please click on the Get Data hyperlink.

-If you are in the Power BI visualization page.
-Under the Home tab, Click the Get Data option and select the Excel as we shown below.
-Or, select More option
+If you are in the Power BI visualization page, under the Home tab, click the Get Data option and select the Excel as we shown below.
+Or select More options.

 Get Data from Excel to Power BI

-When you select the More option, the following window will be shown.
+When you select the More option, the following window will show.
 You can use this window to select your desired Data source.
 For now, let me select the File -> Excel Option and click Connect button

-Once you click on the Connect button, a new window will open to select the Excel File from our file system.
-For now, we are selecting the SalesByCountry.xls file as shown below
+Once you click on the Connect button, a new window opens to select the Excel File from our file system.
+For now, we are selecting the SalesByCountry.xls file, as shown below.

-Expanding the Excel folder will display the list of available sheets.
-Selecting the sheet or table will show the Data Preview.
-From the below screenshot, you can see the preview of the sheet.
+Expanding the Excel folder display the list of available sheets.
+If you select the sheet or table, it shows the Data Preview.
+From the screenshot below, you can see the preview of the sheet.

-If you are satisfied with the Data and the data types then click Load button otherwise, click Edit button to make changes.
+If you are satisfied with the Data and the data types, then click the Load button.
+Otherwise, click the Edit button to make changes.

 Currently, we don’t want to make any changes to the data.
 So, let me click on the Load button

 Now you can see all the Columns that imported from the excel file under the Fields section.